carlxw/pomodoer/README.md

 * Functional timer with noise notification on timer complete
 * Spotify music player controller capable of play/pausing, track control, and volume control
 * `config.json` for easy maintenance
+* Random wallpapers when a user is logged into Spotify (I do not own these wallpapers used)

 ## Things I Learned While Making This Project
 * Connecting a frontend and a backend is harder than it seems